Quinnipiac University emphasizes integrity as one of its guiding principles.

 1. Pre-Report

-All members of the university community are encouraged to discuss alleged violations with the director of academic integrity prior to filing a report to clarify and confirm procedures.
+All members of the university community are encouraged to discuss alleged violations with the coordinator of academic integrity prior to filing a report to clarify and confirm procedures.

 When a member of the university community suspects that a student has committed an academic integrity violation, that member must submit an academic integrity report.
 Reports must be submitted to the Office of Academic Integrity in all instances so that the university can monitor types of violations and take appropriate steps to remediate the cause(s).